Knowledge and Freedom: Evidence on the Relationship Between Information and Paternalism: Introduction

 This paper contributes to the intersection of public policy, political economy and experimental economics.
+The importance of knowledge in decision-making is universally recognized in economics.
+Pareto taught in his \textit{Manual} that only repeated choices reveal a person’s preferences \citep[72]{pareto2014manual}. \cite{hayek1945use} highlighted that markets---unlike central planners---can efficiently aggregate the dispersed knowledge of decision-makers using prices as signals. \cite{bernheim2016good} distinguished between direct judgments (underlying preferences) and indirect judgments (e.g., choices).
+Both the former and, if \emph{correctly informed}, the latter should not be questioned by the analyst.
+In the field of public policy, \cite{musgrave1956multiple} introduced the notion of merit goods such as education and healthcare.
+Policymakers are assumed to possess more knowledge about these goods, justifying their provision to an uninformed or myopic citizenry \citep{musgrave1959theory,head1966merit,kirchgassner2017soft}.
+The same intuition holds for the examples in the beginning of this introduction: less knowledge means more intervention.

 We add to a nascent experimental literature on paternalism \eg{bartling2023free,undo,ambuehl2021motivates,ackfeld2021people,pids,kiessling2022parental,buckle2023paternalism} that investigates foundations of public policy and political economy.
 We, too, focus on actions whose outcomes affect only the Chooser, not a third party.
 Much paternalism \citep{dworkin1972paternalism,dworkin2020paternalism} is motivated by a lack of knowledge on the side of decision-makers.
 Recent empirical work on paternalism has emphasized that even if the consequences of some action are precisely defined, CAs intervene.
-For example, a CA might remove impatient options from a choice menu to enforce a minimum of patience in intertemporal choice, as in \cite{ambuehl2021motivates}.
+For example, a CA might remove impatient options from a choice menu to enforce a minimum of patience in intertemporal choice.
 CAs tend to intervene in the direction of their own preference while leaving some space for Choosers to express themselves \citep{ambuehl2021motivates,pids}.
+As we take no stance on the normative assessment of governmental policy, our approach is purely descriptive or positive \citep{friedman1953methodology}.

+Our finding of cosmic ideals modifies and qualifies our understanding of “projective paternalism” as introduced by \cite{ambuehl2021motivates}.
+Their conceptualization of paternalism as projection suggested two anchors that shape CAs' interventions: \textit{(i)} CAs impose in the direction of their own preference while \textit{(ii)} leaving some space so that Choosers can partially express their preferences.
+Because our experiment features a relatively unattractive lottery in a binary choice between that lottery and a safe option, we can identify a third anchor that appears to influence CAs: \textit{(iii)} some options may simply be more “objectively correct” independent of CAs' own preferences.
+This implies that the projection embedded in paternalistic action is somewhat asymmetric.